Gokul07-coder/bitespeed/readme.md

 ## API Documentation

-Ensure healthCheck of the Application is working by `http://hostpath:3000/health`
+Ensure healthCheck of the Application is working by `http://hostpath:3000/api/v1/health`

+## Task Work

+1. Task work for an api endpoint named identify is done and can be accessed by `http://hostpath:3000/api/v1/identify`
+2. The above is an POST Request expecting an JSON Body and not an form-data
+3. Example json request { "email" : "", "phoneNumber" : "" }